basst314/ngx-webcam/README.md

 # Ngx-Webcam
 A simple Angular 4+ Webcam-Component - pure &amp; minimal, no Flash-Fallback.
 [Demo](https://basst314.github.io/ngx-webcam/?)

-**Plug-and-play.** This library contains a single webcam-module which can be imported into nearly every existing Angular 4+ project.
+**Plug-and-play.** This library contains a single webcam-module which can be imported into nearly every Angular 4+ project.

-**Simple to use.** One component gives you full control over the your webcam and lets you take screenshots via actions / event bindings.
+**Simple to use.** The one component gives you full control and lets you take screenshots via actions and event bindings.

 **Minimal.** No unnecessary Flash-fallbacks, no bundle-size bloating.

 ## Demo
-Try out the online [Demo](https://basst314.github.io/ngx-webcam/?)
+Try out the online [Demo](https://basst314.github.io/ngx-webcam/?).

+## Features
+* Webcam live view
+* Photo capturing (Feature in progress)
+* Smartphone compatibility (OS must support WebRTC/UserMedia access, like it does on iOS 11.x and Android ??)
+* Access to front- and back-camera, if multiple cameras exist (Feature in progress)

+More features coming soon.

 ## Prerequisites
 Runtime Dependencies: